silnrsi/font-akatab/documentation/source/productsite/about.md

 ## About this project

 This project is intended to provide a free and open font family for current languages and writing systems that use the Tifinagh script.
-It supports many of the Unicode characters for this script.
+It supports all of the Unicode characters for this script.
 It also includes a large set of ligatures useful for linguistics and literacy work.
 Smart font routines automatically produce these ligatures.
 In addition, user-selectable features are included to choose variant characters or ligatures.

 For more information on the visual characteristics of the font family, see [Design](design).